stargate/website/_posts/2021-11-02-introducing-the-design-for-stargate-v2.md

 One of our ideas was to go in the opposite direction of where Stargate is currently.
 In this design we’d switch from a "shared everything" approach to a "shared nothing."
 Instead of everything running within the same JVM and connected using [OSGi](https://www.osgi.org/), each component of Stargate would be its own .jar capable of running in a dedicated container.
 The diagram below illustrates what this new architecture would look like.

-{% include image.html file="stargate-v2-shared-nothing.png" description="Figure 1: Diagram of our proposed \"shared nothing\" design for Stargate v2." %}
+{% include image.html file="stargate-v2-shared-nothing.png" description="Figure 1: Diagram of our proposed 'shared nothing' design for Stargate v2." %}

 From left to right, here’s how it would work: